Long Vowel Patterns

 How to set up and organize: Print on cardstock and punch pieces with 1″ circle punch or cut out.
 Place word sorts in small ziplock bags with labels, and keep in quart ziplock bags with expanding bottoms by sections, or in a Sterlite flip top box.
 Tabbed index cards are helpful for dividing sections.
 An empty Extra Refreshers gum container works great for mixing up and drawing the cards.

-Check out the Phonics Pow Toolkit and get your free Word Sort Games – Download pdf.
-Visit Word Lists for a free download of the words included.
+See the Word Sorts board at Pinterest, and check out the Phonics Pow Toolkit and visit Word Lists for a free download of the words included.

 10 Steps to Reading